bioteam/minio-irods-gateway/README.md

 3. Run `minio-irods-gateway` Container:

-Replace the connection details with your own iRODS provider server.
+Replace the connection details with your own iRODS provider server and credentials.

 ```
 $ docker run -p 9000:9000 \